Japanese cruiser Kako: Battle of Savo Island

 On 8 August 1942, north of Guadalcanal a three-seat Aichi E13A1 "Jake" reconnaissance floatplane launched from Kako was shot down by an SBD Dauntless of VS-72 from the aircraft carrier USS Wasp.
 This was the prelude to the Battle of Savo Island the following day.

 On 9 August, the four heavy cruisers of Cruiser Division 6 (Aoba, Kako, Furutaka and Kinugasa), the heavy cruiser Chōkai, light cruisers Tenryū and Yūbari and destroyer Yūnagi engaged the Allied forces in a night gun and torpedo action.
 At about 2300, Chōkai, Furutaka and Kako all launched their reconnaissance floatplanes.
 The circling floatplanes dropped flares illuminating the targets and all the Japanese ships opened fire.
 The cruisers USS Astoria, Quincy, Vincennes and HMAS Canberra were sunk.
 The cruiser USS Chicago was damaged as were the destroyers Ralph Talbot and Patterson.
 Kako's gunfire hit Vincennes in the hangar and destroyed all of her Curtiss SOC Seagull floatplanes.
 On the Japanese side, Chōkai was hit three times, Kinugasa twice, Aoba once; Furutaka and Kako were not damaged.

 On 10 August, Cruiser Division 6's four cruisers were ordered unescorted to Kavieng, while the remainder of the striking force returned to Rabaul.
 At 0650 the American submarine USS S-44 sighted Cruiser Division 6 on a track less than 900 yd away and fired four Mark 10 torpedoes from 700 yd at the rear ship in the group, which happened to be Kako.
 At 0708, three torpedoes hit Kako.
 The first struck to starboard abreast the No. 1 turret.
 The other torpedoes hit further aft, in the vicinity of the forward magazines and boiler rooms 1 and 2.
 Kako had all of her portholes open, and within 5 minutes she rolled over on her starboard side and exploded as sea water reached her boilers.
 At 0715, Kako disappeared bow first in the sea off Simbari Island at 02°28′S 152°11′E in about 130 ft of water.
-Aoba, Furutaka and Kinugasa rescued Captain Takahashi and most of Kakos crew, but thirty-four crewmen were killed.
+Aoba, Furutaka and Kinugasa rescued Captain Takahashi and 649 crew, but 68 crewmen were killed.

 Kako was removed from the navy list on 15 September 1942.